grokify/ringcentral-docs-quickstart/docs/call_queue.md

 ## Read Extension Queue Presence Configuration

-Queue presence is set by the extension's presence `dndStatus` property which can be set to one of four values:
+An extension's call queue presence is set by the `dndStatus` property which can be set to one of four values:

 1. `TakeAllCalls`
 1. `DoNotAcceptAnyCalls`